 And as the procession returned to the alter, where the water would be poured out as a thank offering to the Lord the choir sang a joyful hymns of praise, like this one from Isaiah: 'I will give thanks to You, O LORD; For although You were angry with me, Your anger is turned away, and You comfort me.

-He knew the One Who was to come would bring comfort and peace to the weary, war-torn nation of Israel, who for so many centuries had been dominated by a succession of Gentile governments..
+He knew that the One Who was to come, would bring comfort and peace to the weary, war-torn nation of Israel who, for so many centuries, had been dominated by a succession of Gentile governments and who, for so long, had fallen into careless apostasy, a false religiosity, and unrepentant sin.

 Israel rebelled against God's truth and treated His faithful servant abominably - but Jeremiah found hope and comfort in God's word and was able to say amidst severe persecution and trial: Your words were found and I did eat them.

-Let us be diligent to listen to all He says and to apply it to our lives - and let us comfort one another with the truth of the glorious Gospel of grace knowing that Christ died for our sin and rose again so that whosever believes on HIM will not perish but have everlasting life.
+Let us be diligent to listen to all He says and to apply it to our lives, and let us comfort one another with the truth of the glorious gospel of grace, knowing that Christ died for our sin and rose again so that whosoever believes on Him will not perish but have everlasting life.

-He has said, let not your heart be troubled for – He is the God of all comforts Who comforts us in ALL our affliction… Never forget that we have the indwelling Comforter living within our hearts and He is our ever-present help and comfort, when all the difficulties and pressures of life try to swamp up….
+Never forget that we have the indwelling Comforter living within our hearts and He is our ever-present help and comfort when all the difficulties and pressures of life try to swamp us.

-and the wonderful reason is so that we, in turn, may be able to comfort others who are also in any kind of affliction – with the same wonderful comfort that we have received from our God and Saviour, Jesus Christ.
+The wonderful result of this is that we in turn may be able to comfort others who are also in any kind of affliction, with the same wonderful comfort that we have received from our God and Saviour, Jesus Christ.

 Jesus promised to give us the peace of God to guard our hearts - a peace that brings comfort and rest, refreshment, and hope - a perfect inner peace that transcends humanity's comprehension - both now and forevermore.

-and His letter must have given them much comfort and encouragement - enabling them to hold fast to their faith, during this time of extreme oppression.
+The Lord Jesus knew the deep distress they were facing and the shocking persecution that they were going through, and His letter must have given them much comfort and encouragement - enabling them to hold fast to their faith during this time of extreme oppression.

-Paul explains that, the God and Father of our Lord Jesus Christ is the Father of mercies and the God of all comfort.
+Paul explains: The God and Father of our Lord Jesus Christ is the Father of mercies and the God of all comfort.

 Jesus came to earth to comfort the sorrowing and console those that mourn for their sin.

-Jesus came to earth as our holy Comforter, but following His ascension into heaven, where He acts as the Churches Mediator and great High Priest, He asked the Father to send another Comforter to the Church - to be with us forever - One that would comfort us just like He did, One Who would come alongside God's people to aid and assist, to comfort and intercede.
+One that would comfort us just like He did; One Who would come alongside God's people to aid and assist, to comfort and intercede.

 The comfort provided by the indwelling Spirit was a very important element in those early years of the Christian Church.